nasa/cFS/README.md

     OS=posix
     BSP=pc-linux

-Now just type *make* from the build directory and it should build the OSAL core files, tests, and sample applications for you.The binary for each application is its own directory ( i.e. build/examples/tasking-example/tasking-example.bin ) You can switch to that directory and run it.
+Now just type *make* from the build directory and it should build the OSAL core files, tests, and sample applications for you.
+The binary for each application is in its own directory (i.e. build/examples/tasking-example/tasking-example.bin) You can switch to that directory and run it.
 You can also debug it using GDB.

-NOTE: Running on linux may require root privledges or adjusting the posix message queue maximum sizes.
+NOTE: Running on linux may require root or adjusting the posix message queue maximum sizes.

 The Embedded targets take a little more work to run, because they must be cross compiled and booted on the board.
 By copying a target, you should be able to come up with a new target.

 If you would like just the OSAL itself, just look in src/os/inc for the include files and src/os/<your os here> for the OSAL implementation.

-The API document is in the *doc* directory.
+The API documentation is in the *doc* directory.

 Contact Information:
 ====================